This Is the Only Stall You Should Use in a Public Bathroom

 Studying stall use

-One study back in 1995 in Psychological Science examined this—and perhaps kicked off the fascination with what bathroom stall to choose.
+One study back in 1995 in Psychological Science examined this—and perhaps kicked off the fascination with what public bathroom stall to choose.
 Psychologist Nicholas Christenfeld tracked how often the toilet paper was changed in each of four stalls for 10 weeks.
-His results: While 60 percent of finished rolls came from the middle stalls, only 40 percent came from those at the ends.
-That indicates that far more people used the stalls in the middle than random probability might anticipate.
-This is how bad it is to take your coffee to the bathroom with you.
+His results: While 60% of finished rolls came from the middle stalls, only 40% came from those at the ends.
+That indicates that the centrality preference prevails: far more people used the stalls in the middle than random probability might anticipate.

 A survey from New York Magazine took the analysis a step further by analyzing the preferences of men and women.
 A majority of both men and women prefer the middle stall, but since the stalls and urinals in the line are “rarely truly identical,” men then show a preference for whatever is closest to the door while women go to what’s furthest away.